AlbertoCanoD/YoutubeDownloader/README.md

 TODO
 ======================
-- Download best video quality
+- Download best video quality ✅
+- Implement youtube exceptions
 - Option selector for video quality or format
 - Audio downloader
 - GUI --> Select folder to save, paste an download in a box, option selector, ...